UrbsLab/STREAMLINE/docs/source/data.md

 Traditionally, good feature engineering requires domain knowledge about the target problem or dataset.
 STREAMLINE automates a couple basic feature engineering elements, however we encourage users to consider other strategies to engineer features (in a manner that does not look at the outcome label).
 A simple example of this might be taking features representing start and end dates of a drug treatment and engineering a feature that indicates the time duration.

 #### Feature Transformation
 While STREAMLINE uses a standard scalar to transform features in this pipeline, many other transformations are possible (for various reasons).
-Users that wish to apply these alternative transformations should do so before running STREAMLINE and then optionally turn of the standard scaling with `scale_data`.
+Users that wish to apply these alternative transformations should do so before running STREAMLINE and then optionally turn of the standard scaling with [scale_data](parameters.md#scale-data).

 ***
 ## Demonstration Data